Akmeena4u/Web-Development-Bootcamp/005_React.js/009_reactPropdrilling.md

 3. **Custom Hooks:** You can create custom hooks to manage and share state or data across components without prop drilling.
 ```

-Feel free to use this Markdown code in your documentation or README files.